k2view-academy/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 The Business Entity window displays information about a selected BE.
 It has 3 main sections:

-- General Information, holding the BE Name and Description fields.
+- General Information, which includes the BE Name and Description fields.
 - Logical Units tab.
 - Post Execution Processes tab.